ggyellow/Heartbleed/README.md

 -subj '/O=YourCompany/OU=YourDepartment/CN=www.yoursite.com'
 ```

-Configure the default nginx configuration file that is located in /etc/nginx/sites-available/default by pasting the following configuration (Be sure to change the path to your certificate and key) ^[[1] Andy, “War room,” War Room, 22-May-2015.
-[Online].
-Available: https://warroom.rsmus.com/building-a-vulnerable-box-heartbleed/.
-[Accessed: 12-Oct-2022].] :
+Configure the default nginx configuration file that is located in /etc/nginx/sites-available/default by pasting the following configuration (Be sure to change the path to your certificate and key) [^1] :
 ```sh
 server {
   listen 443;